NAME

 WRITING PLUGINS IN OTHER PROGRAMMING LANGUAGES

-You can also write nbdkit plugins in Go, Lua, OCaml, Perl, Python, Ruby, Rust, shell script or Tcl.
+You can also write nbdkit plugins in Go, Lua, OCaml, Perl, Python, Rust, shell script or Tcl.
 Other programming languages may be offered in future.

-For more information see: nbdkit-cc-plugin(3), nbdkit-golang-plugin(3), nbdkit-lua-plugin(3), nbdkit-ocaml-plugin(3), nbdkit-perl-plugin(3), nbdkit-python-plugin(3), nbdkit-ruby-plugin(3), nbdkit-rust-plugin(3), nbdkit-sh-plugin(3), nbdkit-tcl-plugin(3) .
+For more information see: nbdkit-cc-plugin(3), nbdkit-golang-plugin(3), nbdkit-lua-plugin(3), nbdkit-ocaml-plugin(3), nbdkit-perl-plugin(3), nbdkit-python-plugin(3), nbdkit-rust-plugin(3), nbdkit-sh-plugin(3), nbdkit-tcl-plugin(3) .

 Plugins written in scripting languages may also be installed in $plugindir.
 These must be called nbdkit-name-plugin without any extension.
 They must be executable, and they must use the shebang header (see "Shebang scripts" in nbdkit(1)).
 For example a plugin written in Perl called foo.pl might be installed like this: